The Surprising Benefits of Regenerative Farming Practices

 The transformation didn’t happen overnight, but with time, my lawn became a rich, fertile ground for growing everything from vegetables to herbs.
 Here are some of

-For those eager to set out on this vistas, here are some practical steps:
+For those eager to embark on this journey, here are some practical steps:

 - Begin with soil testing to understand your land’s needs.